reallnhwy/WEB102-Museum/README.md

 ## Notes

-The API that I use fortunately was very straight forward and super easy to use.
+The API that I used, fortunately, was very straight forward and super easy to use.
 The part that I think it's hard is the statistic part as I have to come up with ideas for it and think of how to execute it.

 ## License